Concordium/concordium-update-proposals/source/ID/concordium-did.rst

 Dereferencing a DID reference of the form

-``did:ccd:NET:sci:IND:SUBIND/EP[/PAR][?standard=STD]``
+``did:ccd:NET:sci:IND:SUBIND/EP[/PAR]``

 can be done by using the gRPC interface command ``InvokeInstance``.
 The entrypoint is considered a *view*: no state changes are persisted, only the result of the invocation is returned to the caller.
 The parameter ``PAR`` is passed to the entrypoint.

 The result of the invocation is the return value produced by the contract or an error, if the invocation failed.
-The optional query parameter ``standard=STD`` specifies the formatting of the return value.
-If not specified, the return value is in the JSON format corresponding to the embedded smart contract schema.
+The return value is in the JSON format corresponding to the embedded smart contract schema.
 If a contract does not have an embedded schema, the following JSON is returned:

 .. code-block:: json